Structure tensor Reynolds-averaged Navier-Stokes turbulence models with equivariant neural networks: Results

+The results in Fig.~\ref{fig:m} indicate that the linear model has order of magnitude smaller errors than the LRR and IP models, the $\tens{M}^*(\rst, \tens{D})$ model has errors that are order of magnitude smaller again; and finally, the $\tens{M}(\rst, \tens{D}, \tens{Q}^*)$ has yet another order of magnitude smaller error.
+The net effect being that the $\tens{M}(\rst, \tens{D}, \tens{Q}^*)$ model has three orders of magnitude smaller errors than the commonly used LRR and IP models, with relative errors in the pressure-strain term less than 0.5\% and most cases exhibiting errors less than 0.1\%.
+It appears then that nonlinearity in all three structure tensor arguments is important, and that the nonlinear ENN $\tens{M}(\rst, \tens{D}, \tens{Q}^*)$ model provides a highly accurate representation of the rapid pressure-strain term in the Reynolds stress transport equation, at least in the case of RDT.

-The ENN model for $\b{M}(\avg{u_iu_j}, \b{D}, \b{Q}^*)$ is shown to investigate the effect of adding general nonlinear $\b{Q}^*$ dependence.
-While the general model could be built by learning $\b{M}^*(\avg{u_iu_j}, \b{D}, \b{Q}^*)$ and using Eq.~\ref{eq:m-decomp}, directly learning $\b{M}$ reflects the motivation of the ENN approach, which is to mitigate reliance on a priori tensor analysis.
-It turns out, though, that when supervising only on the unconstrained spherical components, that the distinction between learning $\b{M}$ and $\b{M}^*$ dissapears.
-The reason is that, in both cases, the only components to be learned are those of the $\ell = 4$ irreducible representation, and these are identical for $\b{M}$ and $\b{M}^*$ provided that no term in Eq.~\ref{eq:m-decomp} other than $\b{M}^*$ contains an $\ell = 4$ component.
+It turns out that when supervising only on the unconstrained spherical components, there is no distinction between learning $\tens{M}$ and $\tens{M}^*$.
+The reason is that, in both cases, the only components to be learned are those of the $\ell = 4$ irreducible representation, and these are identical for $\tens{M}$ and $\tens{M}^*$ provided that no term in Eq.~\ref{eq:m-decomp} other than $\tens{M}^*$ contains an $\ell = 4$ component.

-Indeed, the $\ell = 4$ term of a fourth-order tensor decomposition corresponds to the fully symmetric trace-free (STF) component, to which none of the remaining terms can contribute.
+Indeed, the $\ell = 4$ term of a fourth-order tensor decomposition corresponds to the fully symmetric trace-free (STF) component, to which none of the remaining terms in Eq.~\ref{eq:m-decomp} contribute.
 For the terms involving the Levi-Civita symbol, the contraction creates an antisymmetric pair of indices, which vanish under full symmetrization.
-For the others, the presence of at least one pair of free indices over the Kronecker delta means that these terms will generally have nonzero trace and vanish in an STF projection.
-An alternative, representation theory perspective is that the terms other than $\b{M}^*$ consist of either the Levi-Civita symbol or the Kronecker delta, which are $0\rm{o}$ and $0\rm{e}$, respectively, coupled with one other tensor having at most an $\ell = 3$ component.
+For the others, the presence of at least one pair of free indices over the Kronecker delta means that these terms will generally have a nonzero trace and vanish in an STF projection.
+An alternative, representation theory perspective is that the terms other than $\tens{M}^*$ consist of either the Levi-Civita symbol or the Kronecker delta, which are $0\rm{o}$ and $0\rm{e}$, respectively, coupled with one other tensor having at most an $\ell = 3$ component, and hence the creation of an $\ell = 4$ component is precluded by selection rules in Sec.~\ref{sec:enns}.

-The analytical baselines shown in the figure are the linear model of \cite{kassinos_structure-based_1995} (Linear), as well as the Launder-Reece-Rodi \cite{launder_progress_1975} (LRR) and the isotropization of the production models \cite{launder_second-moment_1989} (IP).

-\subsubsection{Modeling $\b{L}$}
+\subsubsection{Modeling $\tens{L}$}